Best Microphone Under 50 Dollars – USB and XLR – 2024

 Placement and Position

 When setting up your mic, it is best to try different positions to find the one with the best audio quality.
-This is a big topic on its own so we'll focus on a few tips that are essential for those who are just starting.
-When using handheld mics, the most common position to mike vocals is around 3" from the mouth, but this will vary depending on the style of the singer.
-Condenser mics are a bit more sensitive so they don't require singers to perform as close.
+This is a big topic on its own, so we’ll focus on a few tips that are essential for those who are just starting.
+When using handheld mics, the most common position to mic vocals is around 3″ from the mouth, but this will vary depending on the style of the singer.
+Condenser mics are a bit more sensitive, so they don’t require singers to perform as close.

 With the right stand and placement, the handheld mics featured here are also viable for novice streamer or podcaster setups.

-Room acoustics also play an important role if you want quiet and professional sounding recordings.
-Having a good quality shock mount makes it easier to do mic placement and position changes.
-Lavalier Microphones is another option for those who want a handsfree yet mobile solution.
+Room acoustics also play an important role if you want quiet and professional-sounding recordings.
+Having a good-quality shock mount makes it easier to do mic placement and position changes.
+Look into the best pop filter options and get one for your recording setup.
+Lavalier Microphones is another option for those who want a hands-free yet mobile solution.

 Cheap Mic Selection Methodology